sernajoto/ignite_elixir/apps/get_repositories/README.md

 **Chapter V - Module 7 - Challenge 01**

 Must add a user entity with just `id` and `password`.
 Afterwards, authentication with JWT token must be added using the created user `id` and `password`.
 When calling the route that lists a user's repositories, it will also be necessary to send the JWT token of a user who authenticated in the application.

+**Chapter V - Module 7 - Challenge 02**

+Must customize the validity time of a JWT token to one minute and renew it for each request made as long as it is still valid.